 Psychologists tell us that meaning and purpose are important ingredients for a fulfilled and happy life.
 For thousands of years, religion provided a sense of meaning and purpose in people’s lives.
 But with the decline of religious belief in western countries, where can we find meaning and purpose?

-Some thinkers concluded that life without God is absurd, but in recent times psychologists have been encouraging us to develop our own meaning in whatever way seems right to us – and encouraging us to choose more altruistic values.
+Some thinkers concluded that life without God is absurd.
+But in recent times psychologists have been encouraging us to (1) develop our own meaning in whatever way seems right to us, and (2) choose more altruistic values.
 But perhaps a meaning we create for ourselves isn’t as lasting and fulfilling as a meaning which comes from outside us?

 Everyone wants to find meaning in their lives